Chouhartem/cryptpad-blog/posts/Most-Secure-CryptPad-Usage.md

 Well, you already found it!
 But what does privacy in this context actually mean?
 And how is it technically enforced?
-Are there any additional precautiouns needed for an extra-safe usage of CryptPad?
+Are there any additional precautions needed for an extra-safe usage of CryptPad?

 In this blog post we will answer these and other questions.